-If you want to get to know a truly unique langauge, choose Hungarian at the University of Pittsburgh.
+If you want to get to know a truly unique language, choose Hungarian at the University of Pittsburgh.
 Start at the beginner level in Hungarian 1 and build up your proficiency in the subsequent levels.
 Fulfill your language requirement and build confidence to speak, read, write, and understand the language whether you are learning it out of an interest in linguistics, the history of the region, your heritage, or just fun.
 Taught by native Hungarian Viktoria Batista, you will also heighten your understanding of the culture and customs, and get a taste of Hungarian film, music, and literature.
 We look forward to see you in our classes!

-Hungarian is officially considered a Finno-Ugric language, yet it also hasinteresting similarities with Sanskrit, Japanese, and Quechua
+Hungarian is officially considered a Finno-Ugric language, yet it also has interesting similarities with Sanskrit, Japanese, and Quechua

 Hungarians put poppy seads and sugar on noodles and ketchup on their pizza

-Hungarian doesn't distinguish between "he" and "she"- which makes eavesdropping on a conversation very challenging
+Hungarian doesn't distinguish between "he" and "she"

 The first full text in Hungarian is a funeral speech from 1195

-Facebook CEO Mark Zuckerberg's dog is a puli, which is a highly intelligent Hungarian sheepdog.
+Facebook CEO Mark Zuckerberg's dog is a Puli, which is a highly intelligent Hungarian Sheepdog.

 The founders of the Fox Film Corporation (Vilmos Fuchs) and Paramount Pictures (Adolf Zukor) were both Hungarian immigrants